Ḫilakku: Pirindu

-The name Pirindu was derived from a Luwian name *Piruwanda, meaning lit. 'stony (place)', corresponding to the later Greek and Turkish appelations of this region as Kilikia Trakheia (Κιλικία Τραχεία) and Taşeli, which have the same meanings.
+The name Pirindu was derived from a Luwian name *Piruwanda, meaning lit. 'stony (place)', corresponding to the later Greek and Turkish appelations of this region as Kilikia Trakheia (Κιλικία Τραχεῖα) and Taşeli, which have the same meanings.

 It is uncertain whether the Neo-Babylonian name Pirindu is identical to the country of Pirundummeya mentioned in the records of the Hittite Empire as a source of gold.

 Geography

 Location

-The kingdom of Ḫilakku was located in the western section of the territory which later in Classical Antiquity became known as Cilicia, more specifically in the part which was referred to as Rough Cilicia (Κιλικία Τραχεία; Cilicia Aspera), in the region of the Taurus and Bolkar mountains to the north and north-west of Ḫiyawa, between it and the Tabalian region, thus corresponding to the northern and northeastern parts of Rough Cilicia in the region of the later Olba and alongside the lower Calycadnus river.
+The kingdom of Ḫilakku was located in the western section of the territory which later in Classical Antiquity became known as Cilicia, more specifically in the part which was referred to as Rough Cilicia (Κιλικία Τραχεῖα; Cilicia Aspera), in the region of the Taurus and Bolkar mountains to the north and north-west of Ḫiyawa, between it and the Tabalian region, thus corresponding to the northern and northeastern parts of Rough Cilicia in the region of the later Olba and alongside the lower Calycadnus river.

 Ḫilakku's eastern boundary was located in the mountainous region between the southeastern Konya Plain and northern Tarsus, while its western border was the Calycadnus river, whose valley linked it to the Konya Plain.

 By the Neo-Babylonian period, Pirindu was located in the western and southern parts of Rough Cilicia, and it had expanded to include the lands to the west of the Calycadnus river, where it reached Sallunê in the west and the Mediterranean sea in the south.
 To the east, Pirindu had expanded until the city of Ḫarrua in Plain Cilicia.